DPWXY/DPWXY/README.md

 <br>Welcome👏👏👏 🎉🎉🎉!
 This is Xiaoyue's repo</br>
+- I'm a graduate learning Computer Science at Stanford 🌲.
-- I'm an undergraduate learning Data Science and Applied Math at UCSD 🔱.
+- I earned my bachelor in Data Science and Applied Math at UCSD 🔱.
 - You can view my personal website [here](https://dpwxy.github.io/xiaoyuewang15.github.io/);
 - You can contact me by 📫: [LinkedIn](https://www.linkedin.com/in/xiaoyue-wang-611029232/); [Insagram](https://www.instagram.com/dp.moana.wang/)